eshaharma/Biotech/README.md

 ## 📊 Project Presentation

-The project presentation is included in the `presentation/` folder for detailed walkthroughs and demo slides.
+The project presentation is included in the `presentation/` folder for explanation of application features and operations.

 ---